ufraemke/scoutbeyond/PROJECT.md

 - limited dedicated technology intelligence resources,
 - desktop-centric workflow,
 - users comfortable with Excel but not necessarily databases, APIs, or coding.

+### 2.1 Solution Scope and Exclusions

+**Scope:** The system scouts physical engineering solutions and technologies for industrial operations.
+Relevant solutions must involve a physical system, mechanical principle, material, equipment, manufacturing process, physical sensing or measurement method, automation, robotics, or process-control mechanism.

+The initial focus is industrial cleaning and water-intensive manufacturing.
+The system may search adjacent and cross-industry domains—such as quality inspection, machine vision, robotics, sensor systems, process automation, materials engineering, and wastewater treatment—to identify transferable physical solutions.
+Industry transferability is the purpose of the search; it is not a reason to include unrelated domain solutions.

+**Exclude:** pharmaceutical or drug discovery; food, chemical, or material formulation; software-only solutions; generic analytics without a physical sensing or control component; business-model innovations; marketing solutions; purely organizational interventions; and other non-physical solutions.

 ---